eugene-mindset/FullStackDeveloperChallenge/README.md

 To run the project you will need Python 3.10 for the server and Node.js 18.16 for the site.

-To start the server, install the requirements.txt file into either a virtual machine or your local installation of python and then run `python main.py` in the backend subdirectory.
-You can also use the bash script in that directory to start the server.
+To start the server, cd into the background direction and install the requirements.txt file into either a virtual machine or your local installation of python.
+Then simply run `python main.py` in the backend subdirectory.
+You can also use the bash script in that directory to handle setting up and starting the server.

-To start the client, simply install the dependancies for the node app and then run `npm start`.
+To start the client, simply install the dependancies for the frontend node app and then run `npm start`.
 Again, there is a bash script located in the directory to make it easier to run.

 ## Design Assumptions